memtrip/eosreach-android/android/README.md

 - remove the navigation components and args plugin
 - Ensure every rx call is handling error
 - sanity check for unused resources and files
+- write tests for all the ViewModels
+- write integration tests

 ### Backlog
 - Buy resources